nestordemeure/AdaHessianJax/README.md

 ## TODO

-- insure we use rng properly: if we call random twice on the same `rng`, do we get the same output ? can we store random inside optimizer ?
+- the implementation underperform, why ?
 - test pip instalation
 - use [this readme](https://github.com/davda54/ada-hessian) as inspiration for documentation
 - make PR to add this implementation to list on [AdaHessian repo](https://github.com/amirgholami/adahessian)